gnikolovski/cyrillic_to_latin/README.md

 drush en cyrillic_to_latin -y
 ```

-## CONFIGURATION
+## USING THE MODULE

-You can enable/disable converting here:
+You can enable/disable string conversion here:

 ```
 '/admin/config/regional/cyrillic-to-latin'